clemsos/zinemakers/en/howto.md

 All the contents are stored on [Github](https://github.com/clemsos/zinemakers).

-To add content, you can use Git and submit PR on the [Github rep](https://github.com/clemsos/zinemakers).
+If you want to write or add content, you can use Git and submit a PR on the [Github rep](https://github.com/clemsos/zinemakers).

 ## Translate

 Any effort regarding translation is very welcome.

+The Chinese version is available [here](/zh) and you can edit in the `/zh` folder of the [main repository](https://github.com/clemsos/zinemakers).

-## Compile the book using Latex
+## Compile the book to PDF

-Read more about that on [Github](https://github.com/clemsos/zinemakers).
+There is several ways to create a PDF from the online book using Gitbook or Latex.
+You can read more about that on [Github](https://github.com/clemsos/zinemakers).

+Also we are still looking for a more [interesting way to compile to PDF](https://github.com/clemsos/zinemakers/issues/7).

+## Translate

 ### Read & Comment